sucv/ABAW3/ReadMe.md

 - Adjust the four paths in 1.2 for your machine.
     - `-data_path` should contain `compacted_48`, `dataset_info.pkl` and `mean_std_info.pkl`.
         - `mean_std_info.pkl` keeps the mean and std for all the features on the 6 folds.
-You main need to calculate your own `mean_std_info.pkl` as the data partitioning may be different in across systems and environments.
+You may need to calculate your own `mean_std_info.pkl` as the data partitioning may be different across systems and environments.
 See 1.6 below.
     - `-load_path` should contain the backbone state dict.
     - `-save_path` can be anywhere appropriately in your machine.
     - `-python_package_path` should be `/path/to/the/code/ABAW3`.